lee2sman/1dimensiondungeon/ROADMAP.md

 - [O] potions
   - [X] teleport
   - [X] get sick ('You were poisoned' and decrease player hp)
-  - [ ] cloak of darkness - cannot see actual board, they are renderes as empty spaces - would need clock feature
+  - [ ] cloak of darkness - cannot see actual board, they are rendered as empty spaces - would need clock feature
   - [X] spawn a random enemy
   - [X] agitate monsters (increase their aggression)
   - [X] dissolving spell. fall through floor